Abelianization of Fuchsian Systems on a 4-punctured sphere and applications: Fuchsian Systems

 \subsection{Parabolic structures}

-A Fuchsian system as in \eqref{Fuchs2} gives rise to a parabolic structure as follows (for more details see \cite{MS, Bis3, ArLy} or \cite{Pir}): The underlying holomorphic vector bundle $V$ of a Fuchsian system is the trivial holomorphic bundle $\C^2\to\CP^1.$ The residues $A_i$ of the connection $\nabla$ at a singularity $z_i$ gives rise to complex lines
+A Fuchsian system as in \eqref{Fuchs2} gives rise to a parabolic structure as follows (for more details see \cite{MS, Bis3, ArLy} or \cite{Pir}): The underlying holomorphic vector bundle $V$ of a Fuchsian system is the trivial holomorphic bundle $\C^2\to\CP^1.$ The residue $A_i$ of the connection $\nabla$ at the singularity $z_i$ give rise to a complex line

 (where $\rho_i>0$ is the positive eigenvalue) together with a filtration

 of the fiber of $V$ at $z_i.$ Then the parabolic structure is given by these filtrations over the singularities together with the corresponding weight filtration $(\rho_i,-\rho_i),$ i.e., the line $E_i$ is equipped with the weight $\rho_i$ while $V_{p_i}\setminus E_i$ is equipped with the weight $-\rho_i.$ Note that the parabolic degree of $V$